bark-community/bark-token-old/README.md

 10. **Burning Mechanism**: Check the current quarter, and if the burning quarter is reached, calculate and burn a percentage of BARK tokens.

+- Burning will start from Quarter 3.
+Current Quarter: 1

    ```javascript
    // Example usage of burnTokens function
    await burnTokens(burnAccounts[0].pubkey, burnAmount);